Skip to main content

 Connection ports

-Use ports to connect to Kafka:
+Use the following ports to connect to Kafka:

-To connect from another private subnet, first connect both private subnets to the cloud router.
+To connect from another private subnet, first connect both private subnets to the Cloud Router.

-View the address for connection
+View the connection address

 2. Open the Active tab.

-3. Open the Database Cluster page → Connection tab.
+3. Open the database cluster page → Connection tab.

 Connect with SSL